N6RFM/psws-drf-tid-tools/docs/EXTERNAL_EVALUATION.md

 independent space weather data using the evaluation tools.
 All outputs should be saved to `<event_dir>/runs/external_evaluations/`.

-HF signals refract or reflect from the ionosphere, making HF measurements extremely sensitive to small changes in layer height, gradients, and propagation path length.
+HF signals refract or reflect from the ionosphere, making HF TID measurements involving a limited number of stations extremely sensitive to small changes in layer height, gradients, and propagation path length.

+Amateur radio spot data (RBN, PSKReporter, WSPRNet) provides an independent view using a much larger dataset — the gross spatial signature of an LSTID across the entire amateur radio network.

-GNSS signals pass through the ionosphere and measure changes in total electron content (TEC) along the path, making GNSS excellent for mapping the spatial structure, direction, wavelength, and speed of TIDs over large regions.
-Amateur radio spot data (RBN, PSKReporter, WSPRNet) provides a third independent view — the gross spatial signature of an LSTID across the entire amateur radio network.
+GNSS signals pass through the ionosphere and measure changes in total electron content (TEC) along the path, making GNSS highly valuable for mapping the spatial structure, direction, wavelength, and speed of TIDs over large regions.

 ---